-- To support the implementation and application of the TAR NC. - ✓ To monitor and analyse the implementation of the TAR NC and its effect on the harmonisation of applicable rules aimed at easing market integration. - To facilitate activities and provide expert knowledge and guidance to stakeholders related to tariffs - ✓ To respond to TAR NC-related issues raised on the Functionality Platform, working in close dialogue with stakeholders. - To support and assist in the implementation of the TAR NC in terms of regulatory interpretation by relevant EU bodies as well as via knowledge sharing and the dissemination of good practices, including assistance to the Energy Community in implementing the TAR NC. - To develop documents/solutions stemming from legal obligations for ENTSOG outlined in the TAR NC (for example, regarding transparency requirements).
+- To support and assist in the implementation of the TAR NC in terms of regulatory interpretation by relevant EU bodies as well as via knowledge sharing and the dissemination of good practices, including assistance to the Energy Community in implementing the TAR NC. - To develop documents/solutions stemming from legal obligations for ENTSOG outlined in the TAR NC (for example, regarding transparency requirements).

-- ✓ Publish the 2023-2024 TAR NC Implementation and Effect Monitoring Report. - ✓ Issue solutions delivery from the joint ACER and ENTSOG functionality process involving stakeholders. - Develop ENTSOG positions on tariff-related issues, including responses to public consultations and ACER reports.
+- Publish the 2023-2024 TAR NC Implementation and Effect Monitoring Report. - Issue solutions delivery from the joint ACER and ENTSOG functionality process involving stakeholders. - 2.3.3 PROGRAMME OF ACTIVITIES - Develop ENTSOG positions on tariff-related issues, including responses to public consultations and ACER reports.